+For bad data countries, Table 6 reports measured income growth, predicted income growth from lights, and our composite estimate of true income growth.
 We also report the difference between our estimate of the true growth rate and the official WDI growth rate.
 Figure 7 presents a graphical version of the comparison.
 The horizontal axis records the annualized growth rate of GDP between 1992/93 and 2005/06 as measured in the WDI while the vertical axis shows the same thing as measured by the lights data.
 Points near the 45 degree line in Figure 7 are countries where the two measures give similar results.
 The further above (below) the 45 degree line is a data point, the higher (lower) is growth in lights data in comparison to growth in the WDI data.
 The figure also shows a set of iso-composite growth lines, where each iso-composite growth line shows the combinations of lights- and WDI-based growth rates for which our calculated true growth rate is the same.
-The slope of these iso-composite growth lines (but not the position of the data points on the graph) will vary with the assumed value of λ_b ; as the weights on lights-based growth rates decline, lines become steeper but the points at which they intersect the 45 degree line do not change.
+The slope of these iso-composite growth lines (but not the position of the data points on the graph) will vary with the assumed value of λ_b ; as the weights on lights based growth rates decline, lines become steeper but the points at which they intersect the 45 degree line do not change.

 The figure and table suggest that, as would be predicted by a standard analysis of measurement error, growth is more likely to be underestimated in the WDI for countries with low measured income growth rates, and overestimated in the WDI for some countries showing very high growth rates.
 But there is a lot of variation across countries in the adjustment.
-By reading the true growth rates versus WDI-and lights-based numbers in Table 6, or by viewing the divergence between the WDI- versus lights-based numbers in Figure 7, one can see that, after adjustment, countries like the Republic of Congo (COG), Côte d'Ivoire (CIV), and Haiti (HTI) have noticeably higher growth rates, while the number for The Gambia (GMB) is the same.
+By reading the true growth rates versus WDI- and lights-based numbers in Table 6, or by viewing the divergence between the WDI- versus lights-based numbers in Figure 7, one can see, that after adjustment, countries like the Republic of Congo (COG), Cote d'Ivoire (CIV), and Haiti (HTI) have noticeably higher growth rates, while the number for The Gambia (GMB) is the same.
 We somewhat downgrade certain higher growth rate countries like Angola (AGO) and Nigeria (NGA) but not Liberia (LBR) or Mali (MLI).

-For these bad data countries at the tails of high or low recorded growth, such as Myanmar (MMR) and Burundi (BDI), we strongly amend recorded growth rates.
-For example, in Burundi, the WDI data imply an annual average growth of GDP of -0.71percent per year while the satellite data imply growth of 2.89 percent per year.
-The optimally weighted average is 1.13 percent.
-In Myanmar, the WDI data say that GDP grew at an annual rate of 10.0 percent while the lights data imply an annual growth rate of 3.26 percent.
+For these bad data countries at the tails of high or low recorded growth such as Myanmar (MMR) and Burundi (BDI), we strongly amend recorded growth rates.
+For example, in Burundi, the WDI data imply an annual average growth of GDP of -0.71% per year while the satellite data imply growth of 2.89% per year.
+The optimally weighted average is 1.13%.
+In Myanmar, the WDI data say that GDP grew at an annual rate of 10.0% while the lights data imply an annual growth rate of 3.26%.
 In both these cases, there is reason, beyond the night lights data, to suspect that GDP is particularly poorly measured in the WDI.
-Burundi experienced civil war and reconstruction for much of the period for which we have satellite data, while the economy in Myanmar was largely autarkic and nonmarket, with a governing regime that would not be averse to exaggerating GDP growth.
+Burundi experienced civil war and reconstruction for much of the period for which we have satellite data, while the economy in Myanmar was largely autarkic and non-market, with a governing regime that would not be averse to exaggerating GDP growth.

-B. Elasticity of Lights with Respect to Income
+4.2 Elasticity of Lights with Respect to Income